 Morro Branco is pretty far from Fortaleza, and if you are doing a day trip, I suggest you rent your own car or you book a guided tour, like a did.
 You can book one online or go to a travel agency in the city.

-The first thing we visited was probably my favorite among all: Monumento Natural das Falesias, stunning dune-shaped cliffs of different colors ranging from red to orange to green overlooking a long white sand beach.
+The first thing we visited was probably my favorite among all: the Monumento Natural das Falesias, a stunning dune-shaped range of cliffs of different colors ranging from red to orange to green overlooking a long white sand beach.
 It’s known as a labirinto because you have the unique chance to get lost in the tangled maze of these cliffs, under an unforgiving sun and with water only possible to hear thanks to the nearby shore.
 But the view, and knowing that you are right in the middle of it, is priceless.

 Eventually, we managed to find our way out, not without the aid of our all-knowing local guide, and we made our way to Morro Branco, Beberibe’s claim to fame, the whitest, purest, coolest, longest beach of the area.
 Like in Jericoacoara, kite-surfing is one of the most practiced activities among locals and tourists, and while restaurants, coconuts and bikinis are lined up along the coast, you might prefer the cozier Praia das Fontes, where fresh water springs gush out of the rock’s crevices.
 Here, also the standard, routine, small donkeys all spruced up in colors and flowers posing for tourists’ cameras and standing still to please tourists’ unexplainable (at least to me) desire to sit on top of them and being photographed.
 I didn’t take a photo of those particular donkeys as it would have felt to me as a further insult to them.
 Plus, they were looking at us as if to say “So, are you enjoying yourselves?”